LaurentRDC/iris-ued/docs/source/dataset.rst

     :noindex:

-The required metadata that must be passed to :meth:`DiffractionDataset.from_collection` is also listed in :attr:`DiffractionDataset.required_metadata`.
-Valid optional metadata is listed in :attr:`DiffractionDataset.optional_metadata`.
+The required metadata that must be passed to :meth:`DiffractionDataset.from_collection` is also listed in :attr:`DiffractionDataset.valid_metadata`.
+Metadata not listed in :attr:`DiffractionDataset.valid_metadata` will be *ignored*.

-An other possibility is to create a :class:`DiffractionDataset` from a :class:`RawDatasetBase` subclass using the :meth:`DiffractionDataset.from_raw` method :
+An other possibility is to create a :class:`DiffractionDataset` from a :class:`AbstractRawDataset` subclass using the :meth:`DiffractionDataset.from_raw` method :

 .. automethod:: DiffractionDataset.from_raw